siril-teja/siril-teja.github.io/_pages/teaching.md

       <h6 class="font-italic mt-2 mt-sm-0">Fall 2021, Winter 2021, Fall 2020</h6>
       <ul class="card-text font-weight-light list-group list-group-flush">
         <p>
-          MECH 290 is designed for students to understand the engineering design process, techniques like DFM, DFA, Additive manufacturing, etc. It is taught by <a href='https://www.mcgill.ca/mecheng/yaoyao-zhao'>Prof. Yaoyao Zhao</a>, <a href='https://www.mcgill.ca/mecheng/damiano-pasini'>Prof. Damiano Pasini</a>, and <a href='https://www.mcgill.ca/mecheng/people/staff/mark-driscoll'>Prof. Mark Driscoll</a>.
+          MECH 290 is designed for students to understand the engineering design process, techniques like DFM, DFA, Additive manufacturing, etc. It was taught by <a href='https://www.mcgill.ca/mecheng/yaoyao-zhao'>Prof. Yaoyao Zhao</a>, <a href='https://www.mcgill.ca/mecheng/damiano-pasini'>Prof. Damiano Pasini</a>, and <a href='https://www.mcgill.ca/mecheng/people/staff/mark-driscoll'>Prof. Mark Driscoll</a>.
 The course covers the design process, including free-hand sketching, geometry construction to manufacturing drawings, the technology and standards of engineering graphic communication, and designing with CAD software.
 The role of visualization in the production of mechanical engineering designs.
         </p>
       </ul>
     </div>